1800R vs 800R: the widest range in consumer curvature

 How they differ

 The ideal-viewing-distance gap tells the whole story: 1800R wants you 1.8 m away, 800R wants you 0.8 m away.
-At a desk (60-80 cm), 800R is almost perfectly tuned while 1800R is far under-matched — but that mismatch is what makes 1800R universal and 800R specialised.
-1800R works at desk or couch, single-user or shared, flat-panel workflows or gaming, because it barely bends reality.
+At a desk (60-80 cm), 800R is almost perfectly tuned while 1800R is far under-matched.
+But that mismatch is what makes 1800R universal and 800R specialized.
+1800R works at desk or couch, single-user or shared, flat panel workflows or gaming, because it barely bends reality.
 800R works only at desk distance, only single-user, only when the panel is wide enough (49"+ super-ultrawide) to justify the aggressive wrap.
-On the canonical 34" ultrawide shown in the visualisation above, 1800R disappears into the product while 800R's wrap starts to look forced — the screen isn't wide enough to need it.
+On the canonical 34" ultrawide shown in the visualization above, 1800R disappears into the product while 800R's wrap starts to look forced.
+The screen isn't wide enough to need it.

 Verdict